AV1 Telepresence Robot

 The child chooses how and when to communicate, giving them autonomy and emotional safety.

-Connection with peers is one of the strongest protective factors for children experiencing EBSA.
-The AV1 helps young people:
+Connection with peers is one of the strongest protective factors for EBSA.
+AV1 helps children:

 A trauma‑informed pathway back to school